gev326/kinect4/README.md

 ### User Stories

-1. [x] As a player, they want to enter their name and see their color.
+1. [x] As a player, they want to enter their name and see their piece color.

 2. [x] The player, should have an outline or pointer as to what column/row their piece will go into once click on an